A BRIEF HISTORY OF GAMES AND LEISURE

 At first there was only one TV channel but between 1955 and 1957 the ITV companies began broadcasting.
 BBC2 began in 1964 and Channel 4 began in 1982.

-In Britain BBC 2 began broadcasting in colour in 1967, BBC 1 and ITV followed in 1969.
+In Britain BBC 2 began broadcasting in color in 1967, BBC 1 and ITV followed in 1969.
 Video recorders became common in the early 1980s.
 Many video hire shops opened at the that time.
 At the end of the century videos were replaced by DVDs.

 Portable TVs became common in the 1980s and satellite broadcasting began in 1989.
 Satellite or cable TV became common in the 1990s.